-Certify and Manage Claims – Basics for Physicians/Practitioners
+Certify and Manage Claims – Basics for Licensed Health Professionals

-Understand the basics in certifying and managing Disability Insurance (DI) and Paid Family Leave (PFL) claims as a physician/practitioner.
+Understand the basics of certifying and managing Disability Insurance (DI) and Paid Family Leave (PFL) claims as a licensed health professional.

 Learn more about your role and who can certify patient claims.

 Both you and the patient must certify that the information provided on a DI or PFL claim is complete and accurate.
 Properly completed claims are generally processed within two weeks of our receipt.

 When reviewing your certification forms, we pay special attention to:

 - Estimated recovery dates